KoBlades/Team-9-Heatwaves/README.md

 ## Final Notes

 This project was completed with the help stackOverFlow, ChatGPT, and past class activities.
-You can view the presentation [Google Slides](https://docs.google.com/presentation/d/1nUe0JtWUv8RW2lQ-kVaNUPQ6VA8ewDgQfYOqchsrsbc/edit?usp=sharing)
+You can view the full presentation [HERE](https://docs.google.com/presentation/d/1nUe0JtWUv8RW2lQ-kVaNUPQ6VA8ewDgQfYOqchsrsbc/edit?usp=sharing)